-Delinquent property taxes.
-Another provision raises the interest rate for delinquent real property taxes by five percent.
-Prior law provided that the interest rate for delinquent property taxes was established at a foundation rate developed in KSA 2015 Supp.
+Another provision would raise the interest rate for delinquent real property taxes by five percent.
+Current law provides that the interest rate for delinquent property taxes is established at a foundation rate developed in KSA 2015 Supp.
 79-2968 (a federally-determined underpayment rate plus one percent).
-The bill raises the interest rate to the foundation rate plus an additional five percent.
+The bill would raise the interest rate to the foundation rate plus an additional five percent.

-Tax liens.
-The bill prohibits tax liens being filed against the owner or lessee of certain real property upon which abandoned or repossessed personal property was situated, provided such personal property had been assessed taxes that had not yet been paid.
-The bill extinguishes all tax liens on the owner or lessee acquiring this type of personal property, and the owner or lessee is not liable for any property taxes owed prior to the date the personal property was acquired.
+The bill would prohibit tax liens' being filed against the owner or lessee of certain real property upon which abandoned or repossessed personal property was situated, provided such personal property had been assessed taxes that had not yet been paid.
+The bill would extinguish all tax liens on the owner or lessee acquiring this type of personal property, and the owner or lessee would not be liable for any property taxes owed prior to the date the personal property was acquired.

-Delinquent tax list checks.
-County treasurers are required to check delinquent real property tax lists for the preceding seven years before allowing certain claims to be paid by counties.
+County treasurers would be required to check delinquent real property tax lists for the preceding seven years before allowing certain claims to be paid by counties.

-Valuation of oil and gas leases.
-New language requires production information used to establish the fair market value of producing oil and gas leases that have commenced production during the preceding calendar year be limited to production occurring prior to April 1 of the calendar year in which the property is assessed.
-Information used to establish the fair market value of any base lease or property producing oil and gas for the first time in economic quantities on and after October 1 of the preceding calendar year will be limited to production occurring prior to July 1 of the calendar year in which the property is being assessed.
+New language would require production information used to establish the fair market value of producing oil and gas leases that have commenced production during the preceding calendar year be limited to production occurring prior to April 1 of the calendar year in which the property is assessed.
+Information used to establish the fair market value of any base lease or property producing oil and gas for the first time in economic quantities on and after October 1 of the preceding calendar year would be limited to production occurring prior to July 1 of the calendar year in which the property was being assessed.

-"Bed and breakfast" property.
-The definition of "bed and breakfast" property defined as residential and eligible for the 11.5 percent assessment rate is expanded to include property with 5 or fewer bedrooms available for overnight guests who stay for not more than 28 consecutive days.
+The definition of "bed and breakfast" property defined as residential and eligible for the 11.5 percent assessment rate would be expanded to include property with 5 or fewer bedrooms available for overnight guests who stay for not more than 28 consecutive days.

-Recreation commission budget.
-The bill grants the Blue Valley Unified School District the power to approve or modify the proposed budget of the Blue Valley Recreation Commission.
+One additional section of the bill would grant the Blue Valley Unified School District the power to approve or modify the proposed budget of the Blue Valley Recreation Commission.

-Airport property tax exemption.
-A property tax exemption is provided for tax years 2016 to 2020 for property owned and primarily operated as an airport by a healthcare foundation also exempt for federal income tax purposes.
+A property tax exemption would be provided for tax years 2016 to 2020 for property owned and primarily operated as an airport by a healthcare foundation also exempt for federal income tax purposes.

-Property valuation procedure.
-With respect to matters properly submitted to BOTA regarding property valuation, county appraisers are required to demonstrate compliance with valuation methodologies developed by the Director of Property Valuation.
+With respect to matters properly submitted to BOTA regarding property valuation, county appraisers would be required to demonstrate compliance with valuation methodologies developed by the Director of Property Valuation.